chef/chef-web-docs/chef_master/source/delivery_users_and_roles.rst

 #.
 Add or edit any users who are managed by the LDAP integration.
 #.
 From a local checkout of a Chef Automate project, run the appropriate Chef Automate command that associates a GitHub user with a Chef Automate user.

    .. note:: The Delivery CLI commands are for a user to link their own account to GitHub, or others if the user has the **Admin** role; ``api`` is an argument to the Delivery CLI command.
-The ``delivery-ctl`` command can only be run by an administrator from the Chef Automate server and can affect any user.
+The ``automate-ctl`` command can only be run by an administrator from the Chef Automate server and can affect any user.

    For GitHub Enterprise: